wireapp/integration-docs/docs/03-Quickstart/01-quickstart-advanced.md

-# Getting started creating a Wire Application with Wire JVM SDK
+# Developing App - JVM
 This guide will help you create and understand how to develop and deploy a Wire Application written in a JVM language (Java, Kotlin, Scala).
 The SDK you will be using will simplify encryption/decryption, and http client calls to the Wire backend, leaving you to care about your business logic.